East African Chapati

 Place the dough disc on the hot pan, while the bottom is toasting, brush oil all over the top getting to the edges.

 Remove to a plate.
-Keep rolling and toasting till all the dough has finished.
+Keep rolling and toasting until all the dough has finished.

 Enjoy your East African chapati